r7z7/r7z7/README.md

 ### Hi there 👋

-Hello,i'm sng7,nice to meet you.
+Hello,i'm r7z7,nice to meet you.

+> I'm a developer,
+>
+> oh...fuck